NORTHWEST FOLKLIFE FAQ

 PROGRAMMING FAQ

 After a quick pivot to a virtual festival in the spring of 2020, we have learned a lot from producing online virtual content for the past two years.
-While we’re excited to be celebrating in person again in 2023, there’s a lot to love about the online community that has gathered over time.
-Therefore, like last year (2022) we’re not getting rid of virtual programming but instead are incorporating it into the 2023 Festival.
+While we’re excited to be celebrating in person again this year, there’s a lot to love about the online community that has gathered over time.
+So we've decided to not get rid of virtual programming, and instead, are incorporating it into the Festival for the foreseeable future.
 This makes the event even more accessible to folks who otherwise wouldn’t be able to travel to the Seattle Center.
-For more information about the virtual programming offered this year, visit here.
+For more information about our virtual programming offered, visit here.

 We believe everyone involved in our events including performers, volunteers, staff, and the audience should experience our programs free from any harassment or threats.
 Please see the following code of conduct to help ensure that we maintain this safe space.